Standard Residential Tenancy Terms

 Information

-13 (1) The lessor must provide to the tenant a copy of an information booklet about residential tenancies authorised by the commissioner of fair trading before the commencement of this agreement.
+13 (1) The lessor must provide to the tenant a copy of an information booklet about residential tenancies authorised by the director-general before the commencement of this agreement.

 (2) If it is not possible to provide the tenant with a booklet, the lessor must inform the tenant of the booklet and where it may be obtained.

-(3) If the premises are a unit within the meaning of the Unit Titles Act 2001, the lessor must give the tenant a copy of the articles of the owners corporation before the commencement of this agreement.
+(3) If the premises are a unit within the meaning of the Unit Titles Act 2001, the lessor must give the tenant a copy of the owners corporation’s rules before the commencement of this agreement.

 Bond and condition report